Kantyn4Draw/Configuratron-DEB11/README.md

 - have all file .txt on the same folder as the script .py
 ## who executed?

-- sudo apt-get install git-all
+- sudo apt-get install git-all python3.9 sudo network-manager
-- sudo apt-get install python3.9
+- cd ..
 - git clone https://github.com/Kantyn4Draw/Configuratron-DEB11.git
 - python3.9 configuratron-DEB11/configuratron.py
 ## What it does